3 hurricanes, 1 disturbance; rapidly intensifying Florence aims at Carolinas, mid-Atlantic

 Florence will continue traveling toward the Carolina coast where it is forecast to arrive by Thursday evening.
 It is too soon to know exactly where Florence will make landfall.
 Residents from Georgia to the mid-Atlantic coast should prepare for the hurricane.

-Besides the high probability of the hurricane striking the coast, there is also a high probability that the system may stall, possibly over the Carolina-mid-Atlantic region.
+Besides the high probability of a major hurricane striking the coast, there is also a high probability that the system may stall, possibly over the Carolina-mid-Atlantic region.
 Some forecasts show at least a foot of rain with higher amounts for some places.

 Parts of the mid-Atlantic are already well-saturated from recent rain.
 Additional rain, especially from a stalled tropical system, could be produce flash floods.